|Weight||109kg (17st 2lb)|

 He sustained an injury to his left big toe the following January that prevented him from adding to his Test appearances in the 2012 RBS 6 Nations Championship and the summer tour of South Africa.
 His first start in two months brought the man of the match award when Northampton beat the Scarlets 27-12 on March 11 to reach the LV= Cup final, which Saints lost 26-14 to Leicester Tigers at Worcester a week later.

-Three bigger prizes followed when he not only helped England to beat the All Blacks by a record 38-21 at Twickenham in December last year but he was also the QBE Man of the Match for his all-action and inspiring performance and, on his debut as captain, led his country to a 2-0 series win over Argentina in last June.
+Three bigger prizes followed when he not only helped England to beat the All Blacks by a record 38-21 at Twickenham in December 2012 but he was also the QBE Man of the Match for his all-action and inspiring performance and, on his debut as captain, led his country to a 2-0 series win over Argentina in June last year.
 His 13 tackles in the France match at Stade de France in February this year were the most by an England player in the game.
+Tom’s other memorable matches include leading Northampton Saints to the club’s first Premiership title at Twickenham in May this year before he played in the final two Tests in New Zealand.

 Tom started all of the 2013 RBS 6 Nations Championship games, the initial one against Scotland as a No.6 before switching to the middle of the back row.
 He was the leading ball winner in the line out from either side when England beat Italy 18-11 at Twickenham that March.